netlify/gotrue/README.md

 Controls the minimum amount of time that must pass before sending another signup confirmation or password reset email.
 The value is the number of seconds.
 Defaults to 900 (15 minutes).

+`SMTP_RESERVED_DOMAINS` - `string`

+A comma-separated list of domains that cannot be used as the `admin_email` sender address (e.g. `example.com,example.app`).
+Use this to prevent spoofing of domains your service owns.
+If not set, no domain restrictions are enforced.

 `MAILER_AUTOCONFIRM` - `bool`

 If you do not require email confirmation, you may set this to `true`.
 Defaults to `false`.